-All parking areas shall be located in the rear and/or side a) yard of the property.
+a) All parking areas shall be located in the rear or side yard of the property or on the ground floor under the building.

-b) All commercial areas shall be located in the front yard of the property.
+b) All commercial areas shall be located in the front yard of the property, except within a flood zone.

-First floor parking areas shall be appropriately screened C) with a faux wall.
-The faux wall shall comprise of architectural features and facade materials that are compatible with the ground floor commercial uses.
+c) First floor parking areas shall be appropriately screened with a faux wall.

-Residential uses are not encouraged on the ground floor. d)
+d) Residential uses are not encouraged on the ground floor.

-There shall be no more than 300 feet of a continuous e) building facade on a single property.
+e) There shall be no more than 300 feet of a continuous building facade on a single property.

-Studio, one-bedroom and two-bedroom units shall be no f) less than 500 square feet 750 square feet and 1,000 square feet. respectively.
+f) Studio, one-bedroom and two-bedroom units shall be no less than 500 square feet 750 square feet and 1,000 square feet, respectively.

-One and two-bedroom units shall provide a parking ratio of g) 1 space for every unit (i.e. 1:1 parking ratio).
+g) One and two-bedroom units shall provide a parking ratio of 1 space for every unit (i.e. 1:1 parking ratio).

-Parking ratios for all other uses shall be in accordance with h) the regulations included in the Appendices of this Plan.
+h) Parking ratios for all other uses shall be in accordance with the regulations included in the Appendices of this Plan.